Avoid Being Red Flagged and Losing Work

 In this blog post, Doug Aris, Head of Construction at Achilles outlines the red flags that could be costing your business work with larger contractors and other companies and organisations.

-Things that may once have passed unnoticed are now a potential red flag for businesses and could result in projects and longer-term work being lost to competitors who are better prepared and able to present themselves as a safer, more solid prospect.
+Things that may once have passed unnoticed are now a potential red flag for business management software and could result in projects and longer-term work being lost to competitors who are better prepared and able to present themselves as a safer, more solid prospect.
 For many projects principal contractors have always focused on eliminating risk in the supply chain, but as we enter the recovery period post-COVID, it is more of a concern than ever.

 A major fear is a supply chain partner failing, which can have a significant impact on a project – creating a knock-on effect for the rest of the project, it results in delays and, in some cases, could carry financial implications for the main contractor.